mastapiggy/notes/git/git_basics.md

 Short and more compact log: `git log --oneline`

-More visual output `git log --graph --oneline`
+More visual output showing all branches`git log --graph --oneline --all`

+## Merge

+To merge other branch to our main one first check the current branch: `git branch`
+git merge other_branch

-Minute 1.01.00
+Minute 1.09.00